micr0-dev/Altbot/README.md

 A heartfelt thank you to all my [Ko-fi](https://ko-fi.com/) supporters!
 Your generous contributions help keep Altbot running and continually improving.
 Your support means the world to me and helps make the Fediverse a more accessible place for everyone.

-## Trademark Notice

-"Altbot" is an unregistered trademark.
-While the code is open source under the OWL license, the name "Altbot" is protected.
-If you deploy your own instance, please refer to our [Trademark Policy](TRADEMARK.md) for naming guidelines.

 ## License

 This project is licensed under the [OVERWORKED LICENSE (OWL) v2.0.](https://owl-license.org/) See the [LICENSE](LICENSE) file for details.